OctopusDeploy/blog/blog/2022-02/jenkins-eks-deployment/index.md

 ## Conclusion

 In this post, you deployed a web application to EKS with Jenkins.
+You have seen how Jenkins is able to configure the steps required to deploy your code repository.
+Amazon EKS provided the kubernetes infrastructure to handle the web application load.
+All steps in this process were carried out by specifying configuration files.
+These configuration files provide reusability across different environments.

 !include <q1-2022-newsletter-cta>